Processor hardware, it seems, is having a middle-age crisis.

 Thinking ahead on energy

-With regards to data centers, we really need to care about energy and heat.
+With regards to data centers, we really need to care about energy and heat generated by hardware.
 There is little doubt that energy is going to form the next tremendous drive for sourcing and supply.And the massive growth in the smart phone supply chain is going to impact that in future.

 The ARM chips we use in mobiles are starting to move into the data center.
 It happens because they are both energy-efficient (consider smartphones) and run the software that powers most of the Web (Linux).